+Joe Cottonwood, a local La Honda resident, carpenter, and author, has a really interesting and informative article about Paddy.
+Joe shares some of the same memories I and others have, but Joe is a much better writer, so it’s worth reading.
 No one knows the real story of how Paddy lost his right hand.
 Wes remembers Paddy saying that a tiger had bitten it off.
 This was the most common story, although others remember it was a crocodile.
-Also unknown was when it occurred.
-Patty had both hands in 1959 as seen in the video “Street Fair 1959” (see 1:15 where Paddy is shown in his feather hat).
+Also, no one knows when it happened.
+Paddy seemed to have both hands in 1959, as seen in the video “Street Fair 1959” (check out time stop at 1:15 where Paddy is in his feather hat).

 References